Councillors' allowances scheme

 The council is required to consider the recommendations of the Panel, but is not bound by these, when agreeing a Councillors' Allowances Scheme.

-The most recent reports of the Independent Remuneration Panel:
+The most recent report of the Independent Remuneration Panel is at:

 The Panel will review the whole scheme again in late 2015.